Ragik/Poc/README.md

   (npm install is for installing node modules)

-#Things that we implement if i have more time
+#Things that i implement if i have more time

   If i had some more time i may have concentrated on designing.Because i like desiging very much.